Reviewing USG (USG) and Monarch Cement (MCEM)

 Monarch Cement pays an annual dividend of $1.60 per share and has a dividend yield of 2.3%.
 USG does not pay a dividend.

-This table compares USG and Monarch Cement’s top-line revenue, earnings per share and valuation.
+This table compares USG and Monarch Cement’s revenue, earnings per share (EPS) and valuation.

 |Gross Revenue